Allegiance (Australian band): 1994–97: From D.e.s.t.i.t.u.t.i.o.n to Skinman

 In March 1994 Allegiance toured nationally with Halford's new band, Fight.
 Allegiance placed in ten different categories in the HM Magazine readers' poll, including tenth best band of all time.
 In April the group secured a deal with the ID Phonogram label.
 Their debut album, D.e.s.t.i.t.u.t.i.o.n, was recorded in Australia by American producer, Dave Pinsky.
 They had met Pinsky whilst supporting the Beastie Boys with whom he was working.
 The album was mastered in the Netherlands by Attie Bauw who has worked with both Fight and Judas Priest.

-Campo later reflected "when Rob Halford's EMAS got interested that's when we thought we were going places...
-[He] did nothing really for us, I think he just wanted to prop up his Fight tour of Australia.
-We were recording D.e.s.t.i.t.u.t.i.o.n at the time.
-His company said it was a bit heavy for them to do anything with.
-Although when it charted in Oz he was quick to take credit...
-Before he came to Oz he did press saying he couldn't wait to meet us.
-When we toured together he never even watched the band or talked to us.
-When he returned to the States he never contacted us again."

 In May D.e.s.t.i.t.u.t.i.o.n was released and although it received no mainstream radio or video exposure, it went straight into the W.A. mainstream ARIA chart at No. 1 and remained in the top 5 for 3 weeks.
 The band continued touring with their own headlining Destitution Tour across state capitals and then touring nationally with Australian hard rock band, The Poor.
-The D.e.s.t.i.t.u.t.i.o.n album topped local metal charts in the country and has been one of the best selling, home grown, hard music releases in many years.
+The D.e.s.t.i.t.u.t.i.o.n album topped local metal charts in the country and has been one of the best-selling, homegrown, hard music releases in many years.